SilentMuchaz/Caesar-Cipher-Program/README.md

 <h2>Features:</h2>

-- <b>Encryption and Decryption: The script allows users to encrypt and decrypt messages using the Caesar cipher.
-Users can choose the mode (encrypt or decrypt) and provide a shift key to specify the number of positions each letter should be shifted.</b>
+- <b>Encryption and Decryption:</b> The script allows users to encrypt and decrypt messages using the Caesar cipher.
+Users can choose the mode (encrypt or decrypt) and provide a shift key to specify the number of positions each letter should be shifted.
-- <b>Input Validation: The script handles input validation to ensure that the mode selected is either "encrypt" or "decrypt", and the shift key is an integer.</b>
+- <b>Input Validation:</b> The script handles input validation to ensure that the mode selected is either "encrypt" or "decrypt", and the shift key is an integer.
-- <b>Special Characters Handling: Special characters (e.g., spaces, punctuation) in the input message are preserved and remain unchanged during encryption and decryption.</b>
+- <b>Special Characters Handling:</b> Special characters (e.g., spaces, punctuation) in the input message are preserved and remain unchanged during encryption and decryption.

 <h2>How to Use:</h2>